 3. Create unique content

 Choosing the right keywords is only half the battle.
-You’ll also want to create unique content that not only impresses your website visitors but also but also helps more and more people find your website through search engines.
+You’ll also want to create unique content that not only impresses your website visitors but also helps more and more people find your website through search engines.

 Search engines love the unique and useful content that people read and send to friends.
 These behaviors encourage search algorithms to improve the site’s ranking.